Babuka6/cse15l-lab-reports/lab3.md

                 2004).
 Experts told us that a gunshot would definitely be audible on the CVR.
                 third fighter carried only guns.
 ```
-### c) This is super useful.
-If a programmer made a typo and wrote a huge file, he can change the mistake in the spelling by doing this command.
+### c) 1st command is useful If I made a typo and wrote a huge file and then want to change the mistake in the spelling by doing this command.
 Say, change "aple" to "apple".
+2nd command is useful if "aple" was not typo and is actually a correct version because "aple" is name of the Mongolian company that is our client and its not english word "apple" -- so I reverse everything to the way it was before I made changes.

 Source: chatGPT 3.5.
 Prompt: "Give me useful and interesting ways to use grep command".
 All commands taken from the output ChatGPT gave me.
 Codeblocks are written and executed by me in Visual Studio Code.